Tiraspol, the capital of a country that doesn’t exist: Transnistria

 After that, relax at the beach, right in the city center, and enjoy a cold drink, supposing you visit it in the spring or summer time, of course.

-Also read: Visiting Transnistria: Tiraspol, by Justin Ames from The Velvet Rocket.
+Read the page: Visiting Transnistria: Tiraspol by Justin Ames from The Velvet Rocket.

 You can visit The Nativity Church, also known as the Cathedral of the Birth of Christ, located in the city center.

 On weekends, if you are keen on antiques, vintage or military objects, you will love to check what Russian street vendors have to offer you.